daddevv/TypingTowers/docs/README.md

 - Bouncing projectile mechanics
 - Upgrade purchasing system using gold between waves (damage, range, fire rate upgrades implemented and tested)
 - **Keyboard-driven navigation for all menus and gameplay**
+- Typing accuracy and WPM tracking with bonuses and penalties

 ## Automation